 Truman State has five designated schools:

-- The School of Arts and Letters, which houses the departments of Art, Classical & Modern Languages, English & Linguistics, Music and Theatre.
+- The School of Arts and Letters, which houses the departments of Art, Classical & Modern Languages, English & Linguistics, Music and Theater.
 The school has 17 undergraduate majors and six graduate programs.

 - The School of Health Sciences & Education, which offers degrees in communication disorders, nursing, health science, exercise science and education.

 - The School of Science and Mathematics, which offers degrees in agricultural science, biology, chemistry, mathematics, computer science and physics, as well as the state's only undergraduate interdisciplinary degree in mathematical biology.

 - The School of Social & Cultural Studies, which offers degrees in communication, economics, history, justice systems, military science, philosophy and religion, political science, psychology, geography and sociology/anthropology.